T-J-D-Cavey/Treadit/README.md

 This project is partly a demonstration of writing js tests.
 It uses '@testing-library/react', 'testing-library/user-event', '@testing-library/jest-dom'.
 The Jest and Enzyme js library.

-It has some unit tests of vital features and function, some integration of the most important features, and will have end to end testing.
+It has some unit tests of vital features and functions, some integration tests of the most important features, and will have end to end testing.
 I do not intend to provide 100% unit testing coverage as I don't deem it to be worth my time at this point.
 A demonstration of writing good tests is partly the purpose of this project.
 This can be demonstrated without 100% coverage.

 ## Why was this project made?